WHAT IS THE STRONG CITIES NETWORK?

 - Strategic communications

 - Establishes local coordination bodies that unite city halls, civil society educators, public health bodies, the private sector and faith leaders to identify and address community tensions.
 We base our success on harnessing existing and credible institutions, from social services to traditional civic infrastructure.

-- Helps members access the latest research and best practice from across the network through the SCN Online Hub, which features stories, interviews, guides and training modules for local practitioners, teachers, city officials and civil society.
+- Helps members access the latest research and good practice from across the network through the SCN Online Hub, which features stories, interviews, guides and training modules for local practitioners, teachers, city officials and civil society.
 The SCN Hate and Extremism Mapper provides members with data, building digital observatories that correlate online risks with offline behaviour.

 - Facilitates the sharing of expertise/experiences among local policymakers and practitioners, including through global summits, regional hubs, city exchanges, and the SCN website.

 - Elevates the voices of mayors and other local leaders and ensures the needs and priorities of cities and other sub-national authorities are reflected in national, regional, and international conversations around how to most effectively prevent violent extremism, hate and polarisation, while respecting the ‘Do No Harm’ principle.

 - Promotes cooperation between local and national officials and other preventing and countering violent extremism (P/CVE) stakeholders, including by facilitating implementation of the GCTF national-local cooperation P/CVE and other relevant international good practices through national and regional dialogues and capacity-building support.